AnyChart/docs.anychart.com/Basic_Charts/Pyramid_Chart.md

 ### Orientation

-By default, base of the pyramid is placed at the bottom of the chart.
+By default, the base of the pyramid is placed at the bottom of the chart.
 Use the {api:anychart.charts.Pyramid#reversed}reversed(){api} method to turn the pyramid upside down.

 ```
 // upend the pyramid